 - (a) In disputes subject to arbitration that arise out of the employment or termination of employment of an associated person, and that relate exclusively to disputes involving employment contracts, promissory notes or receipt of commissions, the panel of arbitrators shall be appointed as provided by paragraph (b)(1) or (2) or Rule 10203, whichever is applicable.
-In all other disputes arising out of the employment or termination of employment of an associated person, the panel of arbitrators shall be appointed as provided by Rule 10302 or Rule 10308, whichever is applicable.

-- (b) (1) Composition of Arbitration Panel
+In all other disputes arising out of the employment or termination of employment of an associated person, the panel of arbitrators shall be appointed as provided by Rule 10302 or Rule 10308, whichever is applicable. - (b) [(1) Except as otherwise provided in paragraph (a) or Rule 10203, in all arbitration matters between or among members and/or persons associated with members, and where the amount in controversy does not exceed \$50,000, exclusive of attendant costs and interest, the Director of Arbitration shall appoint a single arbitrator to decide the matter in controversy.
+The arbitrator chosen shall be a non-public arbitrator as defined in Rule 10308.
+Upon the request of a party in its initial filing or the arbitrator, the Director of Arbitration shall appoint a panel of three (3) arbitrators, all of whom shall be non-public arbitrators as defined in Rule 10308.]

-- (A) Claims of \$50,000 or Less